microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-list-members.md

 ---
 title: "List members"
 description: "Get a list of the group's direct members.
-A group can have users, contacts, and other groups as members."
+A group can have users, organizational contacts, and other groups as members."
 localization_priority: Priority
 author: "dkershaw10"
 ms.prod: "groups"